NicolasH2/gseaCondenser/README.md

 head(gsea)
 ```

-The data.frame can now be filtered for those terms that are FALSE for the condenseDropout column.
+The data.frame can now be filtered to only contain those that are TRUE for the condenseSurvive column.
 This will yield only non-redundant terms and thus you have cleaned up your GSEA.
 You can always go back and look into the condenseChildren column to see which terms are behind the non-redundant ones.

 # freqGsea